gpascualg/DoCoS/README.md

 ## Tested with

-Builds with 11.0 and libc++.
+* Clang 11.0 and libc++.
+* Visual Studio 2019 16.5.5

 Should work with any compile as long as it has support for

 * Coroutines TS
 * Conceps TS